redhat-italy/rht-summit2019-saga/readme.md

 Follow these instructions to create the demo:

-Login to OCP, create a new project, create e new service account runasanyuid (postgres must run as root):
+Login to ocp, create a new project, create e new service account runasanyuid (postgres must run as root):
 ```bash
 oc login <ocp_master_url> --token=<ocp_user_token>
 oc new-project saga-playgrounds